 Drug-induced deaths are determined by toxicology and pathology reports and are defined as those deaths that can be directly attributable to drug use.
 This includes deaths due to acute toxicity (for example, drug overdose) and chronic use (for example, drug-induced cardiac conditions) (ABS 2021).

 Over the past decade, there has been a rise in deaths with a prescription drug present.
-For synthetic opioids (including fentanyl and tramadol) in particular, the rate has increased from 0.3 per 100,000 (75 deaths) in 2011 to 0.9 per 100,000 (218 deaths) in 2020 (Figure PHARMS4; Table S1.1a).
+For synthetic opioids (including fentanyl and tramadol) in particular, the rate has increased from 0.3 per 100,000 (75 deaths) in 2011 to 0.7 per 100,000 (172 deaths) in 2021 (Figure PHARMS6; Table S1.1).

-This figure shows that drug-induced deaths decreased for all drug types from 2004 to 2018.
-Since 2018, deaths have been decreasing for all drug types.
-In 2020, the most common substance present in drug-induced deaths was benzodiazepines (817 deaths), followed by all opioids excluding heroin (731) and heroin (462).
+This figure shows drug-induced deaths from 1997 to 2021.
+Since 2018, deaths have been decreasing for most drug types.
+In 2021, the most common substance present in drug-induced deaths was benzodiazepines (744 deaths), followed by all opioids excluding heroin (714) and natural and semi-synthetic opioids (437).

-The National Drug and Alcohol Research Centre (NDARC) reported that over half (56% or 632 deaths) of all opioid-induced deaths in 2019 were attributed to pharmaceutical opioids only.
-This is compared to 32% (356 deaths) for illicit opioids only (that is, heroin and opium) and a further 11% (118 deaths) that were attributed to both pharmaceutical and illicit opioids (Chrzanowska et al. 2023).
+The National Drug and Alcohol Research Centre (NDARC) reported that over 2 in 3 (67% or 674 deaths) of all opioid-induced deaths in 2021 were attributed to pharmaceutical opioids only.
+This is compared to 25% (256 deaths) for heroin only and a further 6.9% (70 deaths) that were attributed to both pharmaceutical opioids and heroin (Chrzanowska et al. 2023).

-This is a similar proportion to 2019–20 (4.5% of closed treatment episodes) (AIHW 2021).
+This is a similar proportion to 2020–21 (4.8% of closed treatment episodes) (AIHW 2022).

-Data collected for the AODTS NMDS are released twice each year—an Early Insights report in April and a detailed report mid year.
-Detailed information about treatment episodes for pharmaceuticals will be updated in July 2022.
+Data collected for the AODTS NMDS are released twice each year—an Early Insights report in April and a detailed report mid-year.

 The AODTS NMDS classification of ‘pharmaceuticals’ includes 10 drug types: codeine, morphine, buprenorphine, oxycodone, methadone, benzodiazepines, steroids, other opioids, other analgesics, and other sedatives and hypnotics.
 The most common drug types within this classification are benzodiazepines and opioids (AIHW 2021).

-In 2019–20, where pharmaceuticals were the principal drug of concern:
+In 2021–22, where pharmaceuticals were the principal drug of concern: